jawalsh/comic-book-paratexts/pages/cbp.md

 {% include feature/image.html objectid="cbp_0905" width="75" alt="Cover to Captain America #193 (January 1976), by Jack Kirby and John Romita." caption="Artists’ signatures on the cover Captain America #193 (January 1976), by Jack Kirby and John Romita."%}

-The rather inconspicuous seal of the Comics Code Authority, found on the covers of American comics from 1955 into the early 21st century, signals the fraught and complicated history of the 1950s campaign against comics, championed by psychologist Frederic Wertham.
+The rather inconspicuous seal of the Comics Code Authority, found on the covers of American comics from 1955 into the early 21st century, signals the fraught history of the 1950s anti-comics campaigns championed by psychologist Frederic Wertham.

 {% include feature/image.html objectid="cbp_0908" width="75" alt="Code of the Comics Magazines Association of America, Inc. 1971 Revision." caption="Code of the Comics Magazines Association of America, Inc. 1971 Revision." %}